 Facilitate the use of quantitative measures of text difficulty, helping you select, adapt and evaluate reading materials.

-When communicating with learners, use terms such as initial reading and writing, reading and writing to learn, and specialized reading and writing or, more simply: beginner, intermediate and advanced.
+When communicating with learners, use terms such as initial reading and writing, reading and writing to learn, and specialized reading and writing or more simply beginner, intermediate and advanced.

 Purpose (Is the framework used primarily for accountability or instruction?)

-Tests that are developed using the framework.
+Various tests that are developed using the framework.